Life and learning go hand in hand at St Hilda’s.

 Students are encouraged to extend their friendship groups and their skills by participating in a range of cocurricular activities such as sport, the Arts Festival, Drama, Music, school clubs and outdoor pursuits programs.

 The academic program builds on the work covered in Year 8.
 Optional subjects are introduced and students can select two subjects of their choice.
 Increasingly, girls are expected to be active and independent learners.
 They are confident to seek additional help from their teachers and to attend the Tutoring Centre for extra assistance.

 The year has several highlights.
-During Term 2, the Year 9 camp is held in Margaret River.
-This includes an expedition, abseiling and many other exciting outdoor activities.
+During Term 4, the Year 9 camp is held in Walpole.
+This includes an expedition and many other exciting outdoor activities.
 The camp is part of a wider program of Tutorial and Year group activities which are designed to develop strategies for increasing resilience.
 Girls learn how to adopt positive coping strategies as they are challenged by new experiences both in and out of school.
-They also participate in a Good Thinking Program which builds on coping and conflict resolution skills in two days of group activities, role-play and guest speakers.
+The Year 9s focus on the three Rs: resilience, responsibility and reflection.

 Michael O'Sullivan - Head of Year 9